cfanpnk/link_shortener/README.md

 ```

 ### Scalability
-This app can hanel 1k urls a day with each getting hit 20k times a day by adding
+This app can handle 1k urls a day with each getting hit 20k times a day by adding
 the following caches:
 1. A cache that stores the shortened URL with the long URL.
 No need to hit the
    database after first visit.